Azure/fta-azuresentinel/doc/Pre-requisites.md

 ## Use Cases

-As part of our [Azure Sentinel DevOps](https://techcommunity.microsoft.com/t5/azure-sentinel/accelerate-your-azure-sentinel-deployment-with-this-azure-devops/ba-p/1449414) guidance the first section we deal with is defining your use cases.
+As part of our [Microsoft Sentinel DevOps](https://techcommunity.microsoft.com/t5/azure-sentinel/accelerate-your-azure-sentinel-deployment-with-this-azure-devops/ba-p/1449414) guidance the first section we deal with is defining your use cases.
 This is important as you move to the cloud, things have changed and are much more dynamic but also amplified by new pillars of threats you are now being exposed to, highlighted below.

 **Examples of the new security pillars (not an exhaustive list)**: